atiladeokegab/-Reinforcement-Learning-for-Dynamic-UAV-Energy-Efficient-Path-Planning-in-IoT-Sensor-Networks./README.md

 The system models a UAV flying over an IoT network (e.g., smart agriculture, environmental monitoring, or disaster response) where it learns to balance **energy-efficient flight paths** with **opportunistic multi-sensor data collection** during brief sensor wake windows through autonomous decision-making.

+# System Model
+We consider a remote IoT monitoring environment comprising a set N = {1, . . . ,N} of static sensor devices uniformly distributed over a rectangular Region of Interest (RoI) W ⊂ R2.
+These devices continuously generate monitoring data, which accumulates in finite transmission buffers.
+Unlike simple deadline-based models, we assume data carries value only if it is collected before the buffer capacity Bmax is exceeded, after which packet loss occurs.
+The system model is characterized by a rotary-wing UAV acting as a mobile LoRaWAN gateway, dispatched to harvest data from the ground sensors.
+The mission duration is fixed to a finite horizon T and divided into discrete time steps t = 0, 1, . . . , T, each of duration Δt.
+We assume the UAV flies at a fixed altitude h to maintain a consistent ground-to-air channel geometry, updating its horizontal position pt = (xt, yt) at each step.
+Critically, the system employs the LoRaWAN protocol with orthogonal Spreading Factors (SF), allowing multiple sensors to upload data simultaneously provided they are assigned distinct SFs by the Adaptive Data Rate (ADR) mechanism.
+The UAV must therefore optimize its trajectory not merely to minimize distance, but to actively manage these spectral assignments to prevent network congestion.
 ---
 ## Demo Video of Environment
 [![two_ray_model_3d](asset/diagrams/env/two_ray_model_3d.png)